Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation- Algorithms: Introduction

-\item Analyzing ensembles of the attractive Ising Models over graphs of size $N$ we observe that fluctuations of the value of $\lambda_*$ within the ensemble, where $Z^{(\lambda_*)}=Z$, decreases dramatically with increase in $N$.
-This observation suggest that estimating $\lambda_*$ for an instance from the ensemble allows efficient approximate evaluation of $Z$ for any other instances from the ensemble.
+\item Analyzing ensembles of the attractive Ising models over graphs of size $N$, we observe that fluctuations of the value of $\lambda_*$ within the ensemble, where $Z^{(\lambda_*)} = Z$, decrease dramatically with an increase in $N$.
+This observation suggests that estimating $\lambda_*$ for an instance from the ensemble allows efficient approximate evaluation of $Z$ for any other instance from the ensemble.

-\item Studying the sampling procedure to estimate ${\cal Z}^{(\lambda)}$, we observe that the number of samples required for the estimate is either independent on the system size, $N$, or possibly grows relatively weekly with $N$.
-This observation confirms that our approach to estimation of $Z$, consisting in evaluation of $Z^{(\lambda)}$ by a message-passing, then followed by drawing a small number of samples to estimate the correction, ${\cal Z}^{(\lambda)}$, is sound.
+\item Studying the importance-sampling procedure based on TRW BP, we empirically estimate ${\tilde Z}^{(\lambda)}$ and observe convergence with the number of samples.
+Analyzing the speed of convergence with the number of nodes, $N$, in the Ising model, our experiments show that the correct mean of ${\tilde Z}^{(\lambda_*)}$, evaluated at $\lambda = \lambda_*$, is recovered with $N^2$ samples.
+Additionally, the variance of the respective importance sampling is reduced beyond a pre-fixed $\mathcal{O}(1)$ tolerance with $N^4$ samples.

-\item Analysis of the mixed Ising ensembles (where attractive and repulsive edges alternate) suggests that for instances with sufficiently many repulsive edges finding, $\lambda_*\in [0,1]$ may not be feasible. \end{itemize}
+\item Analysis of mixed Ising ensembles (where attractive and repulsive edges alternate) suggests that for instances with sufficiently many repulsive edges, finding, $\lambda_* \in [0,1]$ may not be feasible.

+\item We demonstrate the effectiveness of our approach in the context of image denoising, as detailed in Section \ref{sec:denoising}.
+This application highlights the practical utility of our theoretical developments in a real-world machine learning task.
+Furthermore, the denoising experiments support the conjecture that the optimal $\lambda_*$ is special not only because the Fractional Belief Propagation (FBP) at this value yields the exact partition function, but also because estimating marginal probabilities at $\lambda_*$ is significantly more accurate.
+The error in these estimates decreases as the size of the problem increases, underscoring the robustness and scalability of our method.